In every issue, we ask wellness travel experts, contributors and partners how they stay healthy and calm when they travel.

 Spa Director, Spa Shiki

 I travel internationally every couple of months, usually on long overnight flights.
 I find that the best way to adjust to the new time zone is to leave some time between meetings so I can stretch my legs.
 Going for a couple of 20-minute walks during the day helps me adjust to the local rhythm.
-I get an ice cream or some other local treat and enjoy it as I stroll.
+I get ice cream or some other local treat and enjoy it as I stroll.
 Oh, and I always take a hot bath before going to sleep.

 Executive Vice President, Sales and Marketing, ANTARCTICA XXI